vincentbavitz/obsidian-smart-transcription-backend/README.md

 ### Convert Audio Endpoint `/convert/audio`

 To convert an audio file, send a POST request to `http://{HOST}:1337/convert/audio`.
-Ensure your reequet format is using form-data, setting the `audio_file` field to the binary data of your audio file and the `format` field to your desired audio output format.
+Ensure your request format is using form-data, setting the `audio_file` field to the binary data of your audio file and the `format` field to your desired audio output format.

 You can input the following formats: